 Just as I was starting to get over how blown away I was by the performance Breville managed to fit into the tiny Bambino Plus, they went and released an even smaller version!
-Yes, the base Bambino loses some features over it’s bigger brother, but it also GAINS one!
-Could it possibly be the better option for you, for less money?
+Yes, the base Bambino loses some features over its bigger brother, but could it possibly be the better option for you, for less money?
 Let’s find out!

 Starting off with build quality, these machines are unsurprisingly very similar, EXCEPT in one area.
 I was surprised to discover that the drip tray on the base Bambino actually felt slightly more solid and well put together.
 I’m assuming this is in part due to the integrated temperature sensor in the base of the Bambino Plus, but overall, I just preferred how solid the drip tray slid and clicked in on the Base Bambino.